JeremyQO/GUI-Experiment/README.md

 # Folder structure :

 The classes defined in Widgets will define a widget that can then be imported by main_GUI.py.
-Upon instanciation, main_GUI.py will open a new tab in the main window and place said widget into it.
+Upon instantiation, main_GUI.py will open a new tab in the main window and place said widget into it.